pFindStudio/pFind3/README.md

 ## pFind Release Notes

 ### Version

+#### Version 3.2.3 - Jan.
+04 2026
+* Fixed a potential issue in protein target/decoy labeling.
+* Fixed robustness issues when loading FAIMS and TIMS data.

 #### Version 3.2.2 - Dec.
 20 2024
 * The new expiration date is Dec.18, 2027.
 License since Version 3.2.1 still valid for this version.